Addressing type Ia supernova color variability with a linear spectral template

-Here $\boldsymbol{\mu}$ is an offset and $\boldsymbol{\Psi}$ is a diagonal matrix with different entries, characterizing a heteroscedastic noise.
-This decomposition consists in an iterative method using maximum likelihood estimate with an SVD approach and it was also implemented using the python package Scikit-learn, \citet{scikit-learn}.
 It is interesting to note that there is a probabilistic description of PCA that is closely related to FA, Probabilistic Principal Component Analysis, known as PPCA.
-This also linear-Gaussian framework differs from FA only by defining an homoscedastic, isotropic noise, where $\boldsymbol{\Psi}=\sigma^2\textbf{I}$.
+This also linear-Gaussian framework differs from FA only by defining a homoscedastic, isotropic noise, where $\boldsymbol{\Psi}=\sigma^2\textbf{I}$.
 In the limit $\sigma^2\rightarrow 0$ it recovers the PCA results, hence the name.
 For a more detailed discussion on these methods see \citet{bishop2006pattern} and \citet{tipping1999mixtures}.

 Overall, as argued by \citet{jolliffe2002principal}, PCA and FA can be understood as explaining different aspects of the sample covariance matrix.
-While PCA concentrates in explaining the diagonal elements through maximizing explained variance, FA concentrates on the off-diagonal elements by forcing the specific factors to be uncorrelated and leaving the off-diagonal elements to be fully explained by the common factors.
+While PCA concentrates on explaining the diagonal elements through maximizing explained variance, FA concentrates on the off-diagonal elements by forcing the specific factors to be uncorrelated and leaving the off-diagonal elements to be fully explained by the common factors.

 In addition, the solution for $\textbf{f}$ is not unique, arbitrary rotations can be performed over this matrix and some rotations can facilitate recognizing the role of the new variables.
 We can perform orthogonal and oblique rotations, the latter allowing for correlated factors.
-These rotations will be further explored in a future work, for now we provide the results for FA in absence of rotations.
+These rotations will be further explored in future work, for now, we provide the results for FA in the absence of rotations.
 In the absence of oblique rotation, the $\textbf{f}$ factors are orthogonal.

-Since FA searches for latent variables, it is common to analyse the correlations between the variables in the new basis with the variables in the old one, and recognize which older variables are more relevant, gaining some interpretation to these new projected values.

-As in PCA, for accurate results it is necessary to center each feature before applying the algorithm.
-The mean values are stored, transformed and added back to each new basis component, after the model fitting.
+As in PCA, to obtain accurate results it is necessary to center each feature before applying the decomposition algorithm.
+The average SED is also the $M_0$ component for FA-PETS and it is subtracted from each SN SED before the orthonormal transformation.
+The input is the same $150 \times 32208$ matrix of training set SEDs.